fhellwig/graph-service/README.md

 Creates a new `GraphService` instance using the specified `credentials` object.
 This normally is an instance of the [`ClientCredentials`](https://github.com/fhellwig/client-credentials) class.
 It can also be an object you create, as long as it provides the `getAccessToken(resource)` method where the `resource` is always set to the `graph.microsoft.com` endpoint.
 This method must return a promise that is resolved with a valid access token.
 For example, if you have your own token from a user who has already authenticated with Azure AD, then you can create a simple object that returns this token in a promise.
 Note that creating a `GraphService` instance is not expensive (no network traffic takes place) so you can create a new instance for every new user request without any significant performance impact.

-The version parameter defaults to the string `/v1.0` and is prepended to all paths.
-If the version is set to null or an empty string, then you must specify the version in the path of each request (e.g., `/v1.0/users` instead of `/users`).
+The version parameter defaults to the string `v1.0` and is prepended to all paths.
+For example, calling `service.get('/users')` will send the request to the `/v1.0/users` resource.
+You must include the initial slash on all paths since the path is created using the `/{version}{path}` construction.

 ### 3.1 all (method)